E-commerce in Bangladesh: Business-to-business

 There are number of company that offer office supplies, stationery, computers, cleaning, chemical for other companies.

 Business to consumers

 The Business-to-consumer segment grew through the growth of home-delivery of food.
 There are other companies based on Facebook that allow people in Bangladesh to buy products from the United States, the United Kingdom and India.
 The majority of the transactions are carried out through cash on delivery.
 A wide list of business like Daraz, already hitting the booming B2C e-commerce business model including social commerce where entrepreneurs uses Facebook or Instagram to sell to customers.

 Consumer to consumer

 There are a number of companies that act as classifieds, including Bikroy.

 Business to employee

 There are a number of websites that host information about jobs in Bangladesh.

-E-commerce list in Bangladesh

-There are more than 35+ e-commerce websites in Bangladesh in 2022.
-Top popular e-commerce site in Bangladesh: